kubeflow/website/content/docs/fairing/gcp-kubeflow-notebook.md

 +++

-This guide introduces you to using [Kubeflow Fairing][fairing-repo] to train and deploy a model to Kubeflow on Google Kubernetes Engine (GKE) and Google Cloud ML Engine.
+This guide introduces you to using [Kubeflow Fairing][fairing-repo] to train and deploy a model to Kubeflow on Google Kubernetes Engine (GKE) and Google AI Platform Training.

 Your Kubeflow deployment includes services for spawning and managing Jupyter notebooks.
 Kubeflow Fairing is preinstalled in the Kubeflow notebooks, along